randee25/iowa-jury-pool-analysis/README.md

 Follow these steps to reproduce the analysis:

-1. Open the R project in RStudio.
+1. Open the R project in RStudio and install the required R packages.

-2. Install all required packages.
+2. Run `get_census_data.R` to retrieve and prepare the county-level Census data.

-3. Run the SQL scripts to create and populate the database.
+3. Run the SQL scripts in the `sql/` directory to import, clean, standardize, and organize the jury and Census data into analysis-ready tables and views.

-4. Run `get_census_data.R` to import and process Census data.
+4. Run `main_analysis.R` to perform the primary analysis comparing overall jury pool composition with county Census demographics.

-5. Run `main_analysis.R` to perform the primary analyses.
+5. Run `stage_analysis.R` to perform the supplementary analysis examining changes across the overall pool, criminal panel, and empanelment stages.

-6. Run `stage_analysis.R` to perform the supplementary stage analyses.
+6. Run `visualizations.R` to generate the figures and tables used in the report.

-7. Run `visualizations.R` to generate tables and figures.
+7. To recreate the interactive dashboard, open Tableau Public and connect to `data/processed/overall_pool_final.csv`.

-8. Publish the Tableau dashboard if desired.
+8. Build or update the Tableau dashboard using the processed overall-pool data and publish to Tableau Public if desired.

 Expected runtime: a matter of minutes.